<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Military Members Should Know About Taxes and Renting a Home

-Each new place our family was stationed was a considerable distance from the previous assignment, so for peace of mind, we prefer to hire a property manager to:
+Each new place a family gets stationed is often a considerable distance from the previous assignment, so for peace of mind, you might prefer to hire a property manager to:

 • Find a tenant